SCOPE OF THIS CHAPTER

 - Decide the terms of reference and accountability for the investigating team, including the parameters and timescales of their enquiries/investigation;

 - Bring together a team of people with the necessary training, expertise and objectivity to manage and conduct the criminal investigation and/or Section 47 Enquiry on a day to day basis.
-NB: Line managers or colleagues of any person implicated in the investigation must not be involved and the involvement of any person from the work place under investigation must be considered with particular care;
+N.B.
+Line managers or colleagues of any person implicated in the investigation must not be involved and the involvement of any person from the work place under investigation must be considered with particular care;

-- Decide whether there is a need for an independent team to investigate the allegations, for example, the NSPCC, particularly where the alleged perpetrators are foster carers, prospective adopters or members of staff employed by a member agency of the Northamptonshire Safeguarding Children Board;
+- Decide whether there is a need for an independent team to investigate the allegations, for example, the NSPCC, particularly where the alleged perpetrators are foster carers, prospective adopters or members of staff employed by a member agency of the Northamptonshire Safeguarding Children Partnership;

 - In cases of greater scale and complexity, appoint an Investigation Management Group (IMG) (see Section 7, The Investigation Management Group);

 - Ensure that appropriate resources are deployed to the investigation including access to legal and other specialist advice, resources and information;